ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 This interaction is simple but effective.
 It avoids overloading the user with too many violins at once and allows the user to explore one condition at a time.

 #### *Critique of View*
-This visualization effectively reveals distribution shapes, which is essential for addressing the core question of whether younger individuals report higher severity.
+This visualization effectively reveals distribution shapes, which is essential for addressing the question of whether younger individuals report higher severity.
 The width of each violin at different age points represents the relative density of respondents, allowing users to assess whether high severity is concentrated among younger people.
 The violin plot was chosen to emphasize density, display multiple peaks, and reduce the impact of noisy outliers.
 By combining this mark with faceting, each severity level appears in its own column, enabling clear and uncluttered comparisons.
 The dropdown interaction also enhances usability by allowing side-by-side comparisons across mental health conditions without introducing visual clutter.

-However, a limitation of this approach is the presence of long tails at the top of the violins, which is misleading since it suggests the presence of data where none exists ([Source](https://clauswilke.com/dataviz/boxplots-violins.html)).
+However, a limitation of this approach is the presence of long tails at the top of the violins, which is misleading since it suggests the presence of data where none exists ([source](https://clauswilke.com/dataviz/boxplots-violins.html)).
 Additionally, violin plots are generally less intuitive than histograms, which may pose a challenge for novice viewers.
-However, the posi

 #### **How do musical hobbies relate to mental health scores across age, and which are most represented within different age and score ranges?**